franciscoengenheiro/concurrent-problem-sets/README.md

 ### Base Implementation Design
 A base implementation of the entire system was provided in order to facilitate the development of the solution, and uses the following design:
-- Each server instance has one thread to listen for new connections and creates a client instance for each.
-Most of the time, this thread will be blocked waiting for a new connection.
+- Each server instance has **one thread** to listen for new connections and creates a client instance for each.
+Most of the time, this thread will be blocked waiting for a new connection to be accepted by the server.

 - Each client instance uses **two** threads:
     - a **main thread** that reads and processes control-messages from a control queue.
 These control messages can be: